Apostolos-Daniel/azure-apim-terraform/README.md

 Not sure it's possible to make it live.

 **Note**: revisions is a different concept to "versions".
 You can have multiple revisions of an API, but only one version.
 You can't have multiple versions of an API.
-See more [here](az apim api revision publish --api-id example-api --resource-group apim-rg --service-name example-apim-toli-io --api-revision 2).

 You may not be able to do this programmatically: https://github.com/Azure/azure-cli/issues/14695